johnschoeman/sprinkles-of-functional-programming/deck.md

 <br/>
 <br/>

-If you are modeling behavior
+If you are modeling behavior,
 prefer classes and composition.

 <br />